aleroxac/terraform-modules-gcp/examples/basic/vpc/README.md

-# VPC – Basic Example
+# vpc

-This example demonstrates how to use the `vpc` module to create a single VPC on Google Cloud with the minimum required configuration.
+This example demonstrates how to use the `vpc` module to create a single `vpc` on Google Cloud with the minimum required configuration.
 It is intended for validating the module in isolation, understanding its basic interface, and running CI/CD validation.

 ## Prerequisites
 * Terraform v1.13.5+